a2ankitrai/Software_Notes/java/java-8/lambda-expressions.md

 - *Anonymous* -  It doesn't have an explicit name like a method would normally have

 - *Function* - Lambda is not associated with a particular class like a method is.
-But like a method, a lambda das a list of parameters, a body. a return type, and a possible list of exceptions that can be thrown.
+But like a method, a lambda has a list of parameters, a body. a return type, and a possible list of exceptions that can be thrown.

 - *Passed around*- A lambda expression can be passed as argument to a method or stored in a variable.